open-interop/oop-core-docs/source/includes/_api_schedule_temprs.md

 --header 'Content-Type: text/plain'
 ```

-Delete a single xxx from the system.
+Delete a single schedule from the system.

 ### HTTP Request